 - Prepare the Hole: Make sure the location you choose for the tree or shrub is away from any structure.
 Dig a hole, wider than seems necessary, so the roots can grow outward without crowding.
 The hole should be at least 3 feet wide in diameter and about 12 inches deep.
 Remove any grass within a 3-foot circular area.
 To aid root growth, make sure the soil is turned in the area up to 3 feet in diameter.

 - Prepare The Living Urn®: Remove The Living Urn’s BioUrn® from the bamboo case.
 Remove the paper label from the BioUrn® and take the top off (you will no longer need the top of the BioUrn®).
 Carefully and slowly pour the cremated remains into the bottom of the BioUrn® (if this wasn't already done beforehand).
-Next, pour the entire bag of RootProtect® ash neutralizing agent on top of the cremated remains (this is found in the Bronze Bag).
-Gently press on the ash agent to compact it but not too tight.
+Next, pour the entire bag of RootProtect® ash soil additive on top of the cremated remains (this is found in the Bronze Bag).
+Gently press on the soil additive to compact it but not too tight.

 - Prepare the Soil: Purchase some organic soil mix that does not contain any fertilizer and mix it with the original soil from the hole.
-Set this soil off to the side as it will be used in the upcoming steps to fill the remaining space in The Living Urn® on top of the RootProtect® ash agent.
+Set this soil off to the side as it will be used in the upcoming steps to fill the remaining space in The Living Urn® on top of the RootProtect® soil additive.

 - Plant The Living Urn® and Tree (or Shrub)